Jeff132/CyberArkAppLauncherGUI/README.md

 **Overview**

-Small App that can be use to allow users to launch applications installed on Cyberark PSM servers.
+Small App that can be used to allow users to launch applications installed on Cyberark PSM servers.

 **Details**